How to Read Your Blood Test Results: A Plain English Guide

 CBC: Complete Blood Count

 The CBC is probably the most commonly ordered blood test in medicine.
-It counts the different types of cells floating in your blood and tells your doctor whether you have enough of each type.
+It counts the different types of cells floating in your blood and tells your doctor whether you've enough of each type.

 Key CBC Values to Know